Trade directory · Fresno metro · California

 Licensing Requirements

-C-27 Landscaping Contractor license required for projects over $500.
+California requires C-27 Landscaping Contractor license through CSLB.
 Must pass Law & Business exam plus C-27 trade exam.
-Requires 4 years experience or combination of experience and education. $330 application fee, $200 initial license fee.
-Renews every 2 years with continuing education requirements.
+Requires 4 years experience or combination of education/experience. $330 application fee, $200 initial license fee.
+Renews every 2 years for $400.

 §2